AseelAborokn/IOT-LabManager/Project/src/mdns/ReadMe.md

 2. SONOFF.
 3. Hardware for the station.

-With Static-IP feature you are able to chose the IP-Address of the SONOFF!
+With mDNS feature you are able to choose your own hostname for your station's Sonoff!

 ___